Automated calculations of exchange magnetostriction: Acknowledgement

 \section{Acknowledgement}

 This work was supported by the ERDF in the IT4Innovations national supercomputing center - path to exascale project (CZ.02.1.01/0.0/0.0/16-013/0001791) within the OPRDE and projects “e-INFRA CZ (ID:90140)" and Donau No. 8X20050 by The Ministry of Education, Youth and Sports of the Czech Republic.
 The work was supported also by Czech Science Foundation of the Czech Republic by grant No. 22-35410K.
+This work was supported by the National Key Research and Development Program of China (No. 2017YFB0702100), National Thousand Young Talents Program of China, the Fundamental Research Funds for the Central Universities.